 - Corporate.
 This type involves a single company that has ownership over all stages of the supply chain.
-Although there’s only one business that controls all the processes of production and distribution, each organization inside this channel continues to manage the project.
+Although there’s only one business that controls all the production and distribution processes, each organization inside this channel continues to manage the project.
 One of the examples is Amway.
 It’s an American marketing company that manufactures beauty, home care, and health products.
 The brand belongs to a corporate vertical marketing system because it sells products only through its authorized stores.
-So, the company plays the role of a producer and distributor of its goods.
+Hence, the company plays the role of a producer and distributor of its goods.

 - Contractual.
-In this system, every member in the distribution channel performs as an independent entity.
+In this system, every member of the distribution channel performs as an independent entity.
 They integrate their pursuits to achieve higher efficiency and obtain value for all companies involved in the process.
 Firms sign contracts with large distributors to sell their goods and stay competitive.
 Working with a franchise is an example of a contractual type.
-To open one of the stores or cafes, individuals purchase a license.
-Yet, they have to follow the standards, practices, and guidelines of a franchisor.
+To open one of such stores or cafes, individuals purchase a license.
+However, they have to follow the standards, practices, and guidelines of a franchisor.
 The famous examples of franchises are Pizza Hut, Dominos, and McDonald’s.

 - Administered.
-The activities of companies involved in the production and distribution channel are affected by the size and power of one of them albeit there’s no contract.
-Simply put, a large company that has the most influence, dominates the activities of others.
+The activities of companies involved in the production and distribution channel are affected by the size and power of one of them, although there’s no contract.
+Simply put, a large company that has the most influence dominates the activities of others.
 For example, Procter & Gamble.
 This consumer goods corporation commands a high level of cooperation.